SuperOfficeDocs/superoffice-docs/docs/automation/crmscript/api-reference/classes/NSConfigurationAgent/GetMyWindowPosSizes.md

 so.topic: reference
 ---

+# NSWindowPosSize[] GetMyWindowPosSizes()

 Gets the window and dialog position and size settings belonging to the currently logged on user

 **Returns:** NSWindowPosSize[]